borntofrappe/learning-d3/Waffle Layout/README.md

 ## Data

-World population by continent 2022 [UN](https://population.un.org/wpp/).
+World population by UN region from [the 2022 UN survey](https://population.un.org/wpp/).